 The IHO Inter-Regional Coordinating Committee has established a Crowdsourced Bathymetry Working Group (CSBWG) to examine how best to incorporate, manage and use bathymetric data collected by other than conventional means.

-Find out more about the IHO Crowdsourced Bathymetry Initiative from the IHO DCDB's web site and how to get involved.
+Find out more about the IHO Crowdsourced Bathymetry Initiative from the IHO DCDB's web site.

 Bathymetry is the study or representation of the land or other solid surface beneath a layer of liquid.
 As such, bathymetry can include the depths of oceans and lakes.